 The Services Provider License Agreement allows an organisation to license Microsoft products and use them to provide software services to its customers.
 Types of partners that typically enter into SPLA are: web hosters, application service providers, ISVs w/hosted apps, messaging or collaboration service providers (hosted email), outsourcers or platform infrastructure providers.

 Specifically, you are a service provider if you provide the following software services to your customers:

-Your organization provides your customers with direct or indirect access to products such as hosted websites or LOB applications through Microsoft server products
+Your organisation provides your customers with direct or indirect access to products such as hosted websites or LOB applications through Microsoft server products

-Your organization offers your customers software services that interact with Microsoft Products.
+Your organisation offers your customers software services that interact with Microsoft Products.
 In this scenario, you, not your customer, are the licensee.

-Your organization facilitates your customers business, including business transactions with third parties, through software services that interact with Microsoft Products.
+Your organisation facilitates your customers business, including business transactions with third parties, through software services that interact with Microsoft Products.

 Prices for Services Provider License Agreement are monthly reoccurring costs.
 Microsoft can only increase license prices once a year in January, or at any time to offset exchange rate fluctuations for prices other than US dollars, but can decrease pricing at any time.

 Microsoft Volume Licensing programs offer several licensing options for customers to acquire Microsoft software licenses for internal use.
 Hosting providers who want to offer software services to their customers and who will include software licenses as part of their service offering should use SPLA.
 Microsoft SPLA is the only Microsoft Volume Licensing program that allows Microsoft products to be used for commercial hosting.